The Enright Theatre at WAAPA

 The Enright Studio is a flexible black box space with a floor area of 10.7m x 12.9m.
 It is equipped with 70 removable seats and platforms enabling the venue to be configured in a variety of production formats or to be cleared completely to be used as a rehearsal studio.

-This intimate space has seen many great productions performed by second year Acting, Musical Theatre and Aboriginal Theatre students.
+This intimate space has seen many great productions performed by second year Acting, Musical Theatre and Aboriginal Performance students.
 Some recent musicals performed are Threepenny Opera, Company, and Loving Repeating.
 Past theatre productions include The Caucasian Chalk Circle, The Cherry Orchard, Uncle Vanya, Ivanov, The Seagull and Under Milkwood plus specially devised plays Stolen and Frankenstein and The Lion of Nemea by acclaimed Western Australian playwright.
 David Milroy.